 Social change means some aspect of society, culture or sub-culture changes.

 The changes may be overt and dramatic and obvious to everyone or they may be more discreet and less obvious…until people come to a realisation society around them has already changed.
 An example of this is the attitude of the general public in the UK towards welfare and benefits.
-As Elizabeth Clery shows in the results of the 2012 British Social Attitudes survey – see graphic above – there is an increased perception that people on welfare are over-reliant on their benefits and that cutting benefits won’t harm too many people too badly.
+As Elizabeth Clery shows in the results of the 2012 British Social Attitudes survey (BSA)– see graphic left – there has been an increased perception that people on welfare are over-reliant on their benefits and that cutting benefits won’t harm too many people too badly.
 The following 2 years’ surveys showed only the most marginal reversal (3%) of this trend (Sarah Alcock, 2015) and the election in 2015 of a Tory government determined to cut even more could be seen as voter approval of these strategies.
-This is actually a major attitudinal shift in a country that, for many years, had largely prided itself on a generous attitude to welfare.
+This was actually a major attitudinal shift in a country that, for many years, had largely prided itself on a generous attitude to welfare.
 Yet these more subtle changes in public perception often only become news when surveys like the British Social Attitudes annual survey pick them up.

 Of course, sometimes a slow growth in a less obvious change in attitudes can suddenly erupt into massive change.
 Thus, in 1979 Margaret Thatcher achieved a 5.2% swing of former Labour supporters voting Conservative, enough to give her a landslide victory and the mandate to end the so-called ‘post-war consensus’ of centrist politics, in which many of the differences between Labour and the Tories were really more of emphasis than key policy differences (Richard Toye, 2013).
 After the 1978-79 ‘Winter of Discontent’ when, as a result of various strike actions and union blockades, rubbish remained uncollected in the streets, many hospitals were forced to take in emergency patients only and, in Liverpool and Tameside, the dead remained unburied, it was hardly a surprise that Labour’s James Callaghan lost the election.
 What did take many commentators by surprise was the size of Thatcher’s victory: a 44-seat majority.
 Many had just not picked up how dissatisfied with the unions and a bloated and unproductive public sector the so-called ‘silent majority’ had become and how concerned they were with Britain’s economic decline.